Swamp Thing (1990 TV series): Reception

-Swamp Thing was at one time USA Network's top rated show despite being subject to mixed or poor reception.
+Swamp Thing was at one time USA Network's top-rated show despite its mixed reception.
 Dick Durock, however, recounted being sent many positive reviews from various media.
 He also noted that the series had a strong European following, particularly in the Netherlands and the United Kingdom, which had a national Swamp Thing fan club.

-The series failed to reach a considerable mainstream approval but has gained a cult following thanks in part to the unintentional camp value of the early episodes.
-Adam-Troy Castro of SciFi.com gave a largely unimpressed review of the series' first DVD set, noting that "somehow [the] action never amounts to very much, because the staging is consistently beyond awful".
+The series failed to reach a considerable mainstream approval, but has gained a cult following due in part to the unintentional camp value of the early episodes.
+Adam-Troy Castro of SciFi.com gave a largely unimpressed review of the series' first DVD set, noting, "somehow the action never amounts to very much, because the staging is consistently beyond awful".
 While he noted moments of good cinematography, the Swamp Thing costume is criticized for its poor mobility and burden on fight scenes.
 Castro also considers the acting poor and the bonus interviews much more interesting than the episodes themselves.

 Andrew Winistorfer of PopMatters heavily criticized the series in his review for the Volume Two DVD set.
 Calling it "a marathon of bad clichés, disjointed plot lines, lame acting, and even lamer stories devoid of any ironic pop culture worth at all", he gave the DVD set a 2/10 rating.
 Winistorfer also expressed frustration in the episodes being organized by original air dates rather than production order, causing numerous plot inconsistencies.
 Various other websites have echoed such statements in their own Swamp Thing DVD reviews.

 At one point during the show's run, an animated series based on the comic book was broadcast on Fox; this effort was cancelled after only five episodes aired in 1991.